robboyett/vscode-ux-insights/README.md

-# UX Insights for VS Code
+# UX & Research Insights for VS Code

 An engineer-friendly VS Code extension to surface and connect UX research insights directly within your codebase.
 Make research actionable and accessible for everyone on your team.